esi/esi-docs/docs/community/evecia-online/index.md

 ## About

-evecia.online is a scan tool for the EVE-Online that can scan characters on chats (including local) in the game and present data on web page.
+evecia.online is a scaning tool for EVE-Online.
+It can monitor characters in in-game chat (including Local) and display information about them on a web interface.

 <hr/>

 API documentation and source files can be found [here](https://github.com/HKHK55/evecia-online-technical-documentacion/tree/main).

-If you have questions or need assistance feel free to message coodwatyy on zbuntowani[Discord](https://discord.gg/wgEFAf5H).
+If you have questions or need assistance feel free to message coodwatyy on Zbuntowani[Discord](https://discord.gg/wgEFAf5H).